goodblockio/decide-governance-engine/docs/BallotGuide.md

-## Trail Ballot Guide
+## Decide Ballot Guide

-In this guide we will explore all the different Ballot interactions that can be performed on the Trail Voting Platform.
+In this guide we will explore all the different ballot interactions that can be performed on the Decide Governance Engine.

 ### Ballot Creation